Vaping in England Compared to the U.S.

 Can you imagine that happening in the US?
 If you went into your doctor’s office in Parker and asked them to prescribe e-cigarettes to help you quit smoking and then asked your insurance company to cover the cost you’d be laughed out of the doctor’s office, but not before being lectured about how vaping is going to give you cancer and turn your children into second-hand vape victims.

 The U.S. obesity epidemic is already putting a strain on the health care system and the well-being of millions, gradually building toward a public health catastrophe that will likely dwarf anything created by smoking.
 In addition, overweight Americans were one of the few groups of people under 65 for whom COVID-19 represented any type of significant health threat.
 However, the American media openly advertises fast food and other unhealthy options to viewers of all ages with little regulation.
 Alcoholic beverage brands are also frequently sensationalized on a variety of platforms despite the well-documented health risks of excess drinking.
+The same media tends to vilify vaporizers and vape users alike.
+In fact, it seems every time you watch the news there is some public health “expert” using the words “vaping” and “cigarettes” interchangeably and declaring with a straight face that vaping leads young people to cigarettes.

 An Inconvenient Truth